seamusdemora/PiFormulae/UsefulShellTricks.md

    0 */6 * * * /usr/local/sbin/bfw-verify.sh >> /home/pi/logs/bfw-verify.log 2>&1
 ```

-This would seem to have wide applicability in numerous situations; for example: *verifying that a NAS filesystem is mounted before running an `rsync` job*.
+This approach would seem to have wide applicability in numerous situations; for example: *verifying that a NAS filesystem is mounted before running an `rsync` job*.
+However, it *may fall short* for trouble-shooting a mysterious un-mounting of the `/boot/firmware` file system; the next script attempts to address that *shortcoming*.

 <!---